EPERLab/osemosys-cr-v2/docs/Parameterization.rst

 **CapacityToActivityUnit**; it converts GW of capacity to PJ of energy with a conversion of 31.536 if that power was used throughout the year.
-The **InputActivityRatio** and **OutputActivityRatio** parameters were inputted in Section 2.2.
-For the rest of the parameters, Table 13 shows the sources for technologies or specific technology parameters.
+The **InputActivityRatio** and **OutputActivityRatio** parameters were inputted in :ref:`interconecting technologies section <interconecting-technologies>`.
+For the rest of the parameters, :ref:`Table 13 <Table13>` shows the sources for technologies or specific technology parameters.

+.. _table13:
 **Table 13.** Model input references for secondary, transport, and other technologies.

+.. _table13:
 .. table::
    :align:   center
 +----------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+